Code of Student Conduct

 - On appeal, the college bears the burden of establishing the evidentiary facts underlying the imposition of a disciplinary sanction by a preponderance of the evidence.

-- Imposition of disciplinary action for violation of the student conduct code shall be stayed pending appeal, unless respondent has been summarily suspended.
+- Imposition of disciplinary action for violation of the code of student conduct shall be stayed pending appeal, unless respondent has been summarily suspended.

 - The student conduct committee shall hear appeals from: